dassujan/STANDARD-THREE/SCIENCE QUESTION.md

 4. What is the purpose of Swachh Bharat Abhiyan?

-5. Give two examples of man-made things.
+5. What are liquids?
+Give two examples.

 6. Mention one way to keep your surroundings clean.